 The Boy fell.

 “Yeah, yeah.
 Gotta keep moving.
 I know.”
 The Boy knew he should probably stop talking, too, but he couldn’t help it.
-Saying something – anything – even to a dog who (maybe) understood helped keep the darkness away, just a little.
-“Think dad’s looking for me?” he whispered, throat tight.
+Saying something – anything – to the dog who’d always understood helped keep the darkness away.
+A memory resurfaced.
+“Think dad’s looking for me?” the Boy whispered, throat tight.

-Instead of answering, Red froze.
-The dog stared, stiff and unblinking, fur on his neck rising, and began to growl.
+Instead of answering, Red froze, stiff and unblinking, and began to growl.

 The tree up ahead wasn’t a tree.
-It moved, tearing up the soil like a crab rising from under a sand castle, and the Boy screamed and fell backwards, banging his head on something hard.
+It moved, tearing up the soil like a crab rising from sand, and the Boy screamed and fell backwards.

-The howling pierced, hurt, made tears come to his eyes.
-The Boy raised his hand, waving at him from near-prone.
+The howling continued, pierced, hurt, and the Boy raised his hand, waving at him from near-prone.
 “Red, quit it!
 Red!
 Shut up!”

 Red shut up just long enough to lunge forward and catch the Boy’s overalls in his teeth and pull.

 With a terrible, meaty sound, the Boy came free of the cluster of branches.
-His blood dripped from twigs and leaves, but he stood, he stood, dammit, in one piece.
-And Red…
+His blood spattered from twigs and leaves, but he stood, he stood, in one piece.

 Red finally licked him again and ruffed.

 “Yeah.
 Let’s do this.”
 The Boy didn’t know he was still crying.
-When he wiped his cheeks this time, some of the muck flaked away.
+When he wiped his cheeks this time, some of the muck flaked away from his dark skin.

-Now, he knew what this place held.
-Monsters, magic leaves, things all meant to stop him and eat him and stop him and hurt him, and he wouldn’t be fooled again.
-Red was limping now, too, but kept going, pulling the Boy along by the latter’s grip on the former’s fur, his nose pointed unerringly in one direction as though he smelled fresh air the Boy could not feel.
+Now he knew what this place held.
+Monsters, magic leaves, things all meant to stop him and eat him and stop him and hurt him, and though he didn’t know where he was going or why he had to run, anywhere had to be better than here.
+Red was limping now, too, but kept going, pulling the Boy like he knew the way.

-The forest broke so suddenly it was as though God had come down and chopped it off with an axe.
+The forest broke so suddenly it was as though somebody had come from the sky and chopped it off with an axe.

-Went to his knees, and hugged his dog.
+Knew, and went to his knees, and hugged his dog.
 Cried… but not so much.
-These were good things, coming next.
+These were good things coming next.

 Red leaned into him and wagged his tail, not the crazy-happy fast kind, but the comfort kind, like the beating of his heart.
 They stayed there, safe, able to rest, until finally, he nudged the Boy one more time, and the Boy left a messy kiss on the top of Red’s head before turning to go.
 The breeze rose, and the grass waved, and the field swallowed the Boy with a gentle, day-dream sigh.

-Red went back home.
+Red went home.
 Limping, flinching at the roughness of pavement on his torn-up paws.
-Past the houses, past the mailboxes, past the hedges that were not his, and finally to a door he knew well.
+Past the houses, past the mailboxes, past the hedges that were not his, and finally to the door he knew well.

-The door hung open, and weeping leaked through.
+The door hung open, and weeping spilled outside.

 He nudged it wider, trotted in.
-Past the kitchen with adults clinging to one another and saying nonsense things through tears, up the stairs where he left a trail of mud and blood and bracken, and to the room the Boy had once owned.
+Past the kitchen with adults clinging to one another through tears, up the stairs where he left a trail of mud and blood and bracken, and to the room the Boy had once owned.